-Definitions:

-For the purpose of this project, and within the rest of this document:

-"Weather data" is defined to mean observations of the state of the atmosphere from either in-situ or remote sensing systems (e.g. ground-based weather stations, weather balloons, weather surveillance radar, satellites etc.).
-Within the environmental services sector, observations make up the most basic data from which value-add services, such as weather forecasts or climatological products, are derived.
+Approach Definitions: Drafting of an independent report of the findings of Stage One that would be suitable for public release.
+For the purpose of this project, and within the rest of this document: ImplementationWe propose going to market to contract an individual or group with relevant meteorological and economic expertise to undertake Stage One of this project.Expected outputThe consultant will provide an independent report, to MBIE and Treasury, setting out findings on the questions "Weather data" is defined to mean observations of the state of the atmosphere from either in-situ or remote sensing systems (e.g. ground-based weather stations, weather balloons, weather surveillance radar, satellites etc.).
+Within the environmental services sector, observations make up the most basic data from which value- add services, such as weather forecasts or climatological products, are derived.
 The terms "open data" and "open access data" are taken to mean data that fully complies with the New Zealand Data and Information Management Principles.